-The Boss Micro BR-80 is a small, portable eight-track machine which won’t make too big of a dent in your bank account.
+The Boss Micro BR-80 is a small, portable eight-track machine that won’t make too big of a dent in your bank account.
 It has easy-to-navigate buttons as well as a wheel to take you through your saved songs and to navigate through different features.
-Only two tracks can be laid down simultaneously, and eight can be played back. .
+Only two tracks can be laid down simultaneously, and eight can be played back.

 The Micro BR-80 also has built-in effects suited to guitar, bass, and vocals.
 There are backing tracks and rhythm backings included, too, so you can jam with this little machine.